mauroballesteros/mauroballesteros/README.md

 - 👋 Hi, I’m @mauroballesteros
-- 👀 I’m interested in health analytics
+- Interested in health analytics
-- 🌱 I’m currently learning data analytics and machine learning
+- 🌱 Master in Science in Analytics @UChicago

 <!---